abiy227/heartscript-blog/about.md

 permalink: /about/
 ---

-## 👤 About Heart Script Studio
+# About

-A place for creatives and dreamers to bring their ideas to life with the help of AI.
+Heart Script Studio is your home for creativity, AI tools, and practical inspiration.